thevindu-w/clip_share_server/README.md

 #### Linux

-  On Linux, they can be installed with the following command:
+  On Linux, these tools can be installed with the following command:

 * On Debian-based or Ubuntu-based distros,
   ```bash